Tihmz/stopwatch/README.md

 </p>

-It's a simple stopwatch application made with tkinter and turtle it doesn't look pretty but it work fine enough to use
+It's a simple stopwatch application made with tkinter and turtle

+It doesn't look pretty but it work fine enough for me to use it

 I'm always in need of a stopwatch when I run some tests, and I tought it would be funnier to make one myself